Skip to main content

 How do you know if your Vyvanse dosage is working?

 The same Vyvanse treatment plan won’t work for everyone.
-Some people only tolerate small doses of Vyvanse, while others require high doses to control their symptoms.
+Some people only tolerate small doses of Vyvanse, while others require higher doses to control their symptoms.
 It’s important to recognize how someone may respond to Vyvanse when the dose is too little, just enough, or too much:

-• Too little: Symptoms of ADHD like inattention and hyperactivity are not well controlled, or binge eating episodes have not improved.
+• Too little: Symptoms of ADHD, like inattention and hyperactivity, are not well controlled, or binge eating episodes have not improved.

 The ideal Vyvanse dose should strike a balance between improving disease symptoms and minimizing side effects.
 A healthcare provider will help find a suitable treatment regimen that is individualized for each person.